-Elelyso® (taliglucerase alfa)
+Elelyso® (taliglucerase alfa) for the Treatment of Gaucher Disease

 Elelyso for the treatment of Gaucher disease is currently approved and marketed in 23 countries including the United States, Australia, Canada, Israel, Brazil, Russia and Turkey.
 In June 2012, the EMA's Committee for Medicinal Products for Human Use, or the CHMP, issued a positive opinion regarding the benefit of Elelyso but did not immediately grant marketing authorization because of the ten-year market exclusivity granted to Vpriv® (Takeda Shire) in August 2010 for the same condition, which was extended for an additional two years, and expired in August 2022.
 We have granted the marketing rights to Elelyso globally, excluding Brazil, to Pfizer through an exclusive licensing agreement.
 We maintain the distribution rights to Elelyso in Brazil, where it is currently marketed as BioManguinhos alfataliglicerase, through the Supply and Technology Transfer Agreement, or the Brazil Agreement, we entered into on June 18, 2013, with Fiocruz, an arm of the Brazilian MoH.
-In 2023, we generated \$12.5 million from sales of Elelyso to Pfizer and \$10.4 million from sales of BioManguinhos alfataliglicerase to the Brazilian MoH.
+In 2024, we generated \$12.6 million from sales of Elelyso to Pfizer and \$11.0 million from sales of BioManguinhos alfataliglicerase to the Brazilian MoH.

-Elfabrio® (pegunigalsidase alfa orPRX-102)
+Elfabrio® (pegunigalsidase alfa or PRX-102) for the Treatment of Fabry Disease

-Elfabrio for the treatment of adult patients with Fabry disease, is our proprietary, plant cell culture expressed enzyme, and a chemically modified stabilized version of, the recombinant α -Galactosidase-A protein, a lysosomal enzyme.
-Elfabrio has been approved by the FDA for marketing in the United States, the European Union, Great Britain, Switzerland and Israel.
-In 2023, we generated \$17.5 million from sales of Elfabrio to Chiesi.
+Elfabrio for the treatment of adult patients with Fabry disease, is our proprietary, plant cell culture expressed enzyme, and a chemically modified stabilized version of, the recombinant α-Galactosidase-A protein, a lysosomal enzyme.
+Elfabrio has been approved by the FDA for marketing in the United States, the European Union, Great Britain, Switzerland, Peru, Israel, Russia and Singapore.
+In 2024, we generated \$29.3 million from sales of Elfabrio to Chiesi.